Jamie3213/Projects/README.md

 * [Time series forecasting](https://github.com/Jamie3213/traffic-time-series): in this project we use ARIMA modelling to create a forecasting model for hourly traffic data.

-* [Deploying an ML model](https://github.com/Jamie3213/shiny-model-deployment): in this project we create a simple machine learning model and deploy it to a Shiny Server running in Amazon Web Services, using Amazon S3 to store our model.
+* [Easy model deployment with AWS](https://github.com/Jamie3213/shiny-model-deployment): in this project we create a simple machine learning model and deploy it to a Shiny Server running in Amazon Web Services, using Amazon S3 to store our model.

 ## Data visualisation